DanielMartensson/Deeplearning2C/ReadMe.md

 ## What need to be working on?

 * Make so C-code generation works.
 Right now it's just a empty method.
 Have a look at TrainEvalGeneratePresenter.java file
 * Generate an application for Iphone.
-I haven't tested it yet because I focusing on Android at the moment.
+Iphone app generation works, but I haven't tested it yet because I focusing on Android at the moment.
 * Search for bugs.
 If you find any...please open an issue or a pull request.
+* Scale down dependencies inside the build.gradle file, and only use the most necessary for training the deep neural network

 ## I want to add a layer and a updater!
 How can I do that?